Richelieu Rock (November - April)

-The speedboats are a great way to visit if you are on a short time schedule, or have family who are not divers and will stay at resorts.
+The speedboats are a great way to visit if you are on a short time schedule, or have family who is not divers and will stay at resorts.
 These trips depart Khao Lak in the mornings and return by evening during the six month season.
-As Richelieu Rock is exposed, with no protected moorings…day trips can often be cancelled due to bad weather.
+As Richelieu Rock is exposed, with no protected moorings…day trips can often be canceled due to bad weather.

 Where is Richelieu Rock?

 Richelieu Rock is part of the Surin National Marine Park, yet located about 18 kilometers east of the islands themselves.
 Richelieu Rock is just barely exposed at the lowest of tides-thus a navigational hazard for those boats not equipped with a GPS navigation system.

 Situated 200 kilometers Northwest of Phuket and only 70 km from Khao Lak – the rock is far closer to the Burmese (Myanmar) border than it is to Phuket.